WaterMeloDev/SchoolSage/README.md

 ## Getting Started

-To add SMHSBot to your server, follow these steps:
+To add SchoolSage to your server, follow these steps:

 1. **Invite the Bot to Your Server:**
-   - Click [here](#) to invite SMHSBot to your Discord server.
+   - Click [here](#) to invite SchoolSage to your Discord server.
    - Ensure you have the necessary permissions to add the bot.

 2. **Set Up Your Server:**
    - Create a dedicated channel for bot commands (e.g., #bot-commands).
-   - Ensure SMHSBot has appropriate permissions in this channel.
+   - Ensure SchoolSage has appropriate permissions in this channel.

 3. **Usage:**
    - Use the `/help` command to see a list of available commands and their usage.